wlerin/feralfilehosting/Feral Wiki/SFTP and FTP/What to do if FTP speeds are slow/readme.md

 ![](https://raw.github.com/feralhosting/feralfilehosting/master/Feral%20Wiki/SFTP%20and%20FTP/What%20to%20do%20if%20FTP%20speeds%20are%20slow/bit-5.png)

-Another option that can massivly increase the download speed on very high bandwidth connections is increasing the minimum part size for multi part downloads.
-In the connection properties under Transfer set the minumum part size up to a maximum of 32767 and see if your speeds are increased!
+Another option that can massively increase the download speed on very high bandwidth connections is increasing the minimum part size for multi part downloads.
+In the connection properties under Transfer set the minimum part size up to a maximum of `32767` and see if your speeds are increased!

 ### In CuteFTP Pro